jonasbohmann/democraciv-discord-bot/README.md

 module.roles | Add or remove roles from you |
 module.parties | Join and leave political parties |
 module.time | Get the current time in a number of different timezones |
-module.wiki | Search for a topic on Wikipedia and the Sid Meier's Civilization Fandon wiki |
+module.wiki | Search for a topic on Wikipedia and the Sid Meier's Civilization Fandom wiki |
 module.democraciv.legislature | Helps the Speaker of the Legislature with keeping track of submitted bills, motions and legislative sessions in general |
 module.democraciv.ministry | Helps the Prime Minister with keeping track of passed bills that need to be voted on (vetoed) |
 module.democraciv.supremecourt | Collection of links for Supreme Court Justices |